 - Reconsidering hierarchy as just one of several options for how organizations today are designed

-Establishing agreement of what the work is, talking about the work regularly including two-way feedback, and asking good questions is a better option than maintaining bureaucratic performance appraisal for another decade.
-Three book/white paper references at the end of this post provide more ideas and specifics on alternatives to performance appraisals.
+Do we really have the control we think we have?
+Establishing agreement of what the work is, talking about the work regularly including two-way feedback, and asking good questions are better options than maintaining bureaucratic performance appraisals.
+Three book/white paper references at the end of this post provide more ideas and specifics on alternatives.

 Finally, as listed in the video, here are six questions to test your readiness to make this change happen: